hdbeukel/james-core/README.md

 License and copyright
 =====================

-The James core module is licensed under the Apache License, Version 2.0, see LICENSE file or http://www.apache.org/licenses/LICENSE-2.0.
+The JAMES core module is licensed under the Apache License, Version 2.0, see LICENSE file or http://www.apache.org/licenses/LICENSE-2.0.
 Copyright information is stated in the NOTICE file.

 Contact
 =======

-The James core module is developed and maintained by
+The JAMES core module is developed and maintained by

  - Herman De Beukelaer (Herman.DeBeukelaer@UGent.be)